 Knowing how to get to Sesame Street based on personal experience has become a celebrity right of passage over the past few decades.

-Celebrity guests to drop by and meet Big Bird, Elmo, Grover, Oscar The Grouch, Abby Cadabby, Two-Headed Monster, Murray Monster and other Muppets include the likes of Adam Sandler, former First Lady Michelle Obama, Ryan Reynolds, Robin Williams, Liam Neeson, Peter Dinklage, Amy Adams, Zach Galifianakis, Lupita Nyong'o and Buzz Aldrin.
+Famous guests to drop by and meet Big Bird, Elmo, Grover, Oscar The Grouch, Abby Cadabby, Two-Headed Monster, Murray Monster and other Muppets include the likes of Adam Sandler, former First Lady Michelle Obama, Ryan Reynolds, Robin Williams, Liam Neeson, Neil Patrick Harris, Emma Stone, David Beckham and Buzz Aldrin.

-On the musical end of the spectrum, Sesame Street has hosted Destiny's Child ("New Way to Walk" shortened the degrees of separation between Beyonce and Bert & Ernie) plus Hamilton creator Lin-Manuel Miranda, Janelle Monae, Ray Charles, Stevie Wonder, Andrea Bocelli and Elvis Costello.
+On the musical end of the spectrum, Sesame Street has hosted Destiny's Child ("New Way to Walk" shortened the degrees of separation between Beyonce and Bert & Ernie) plus Hamilton creator Lin-Manuel Miranda, Janelle Monae, Ray Charles, Bruno Mars and Andrea Bocelli.

 Beyond pop stars, rappers, rockers and soul singers, cameos on the show that brought us Cookie Monster have included a who's-who of country singers, from legends like Johnny Cash to contemporary star Maren Morris.

-Read on to rediscover some of Sesame Street's best crossover moments with Nashville stars.
+Read on to rediscover some of Sesame Street's best crossover moments with Nashville celebs.

 Cash dropped by Oscar's trash can to tell the story of a mean hombre named Nasty Dan.
 As the song title implies, Cash's leading man is Oscar's kind of guy.
 Wonder how non-Sesame Street Muppet Gonzo would've reacted to Cash's "Chicken in Black?"